 If you drive a car with dangerous faults or that’s unroadworthy, you can be fined up to £2,500, be banned from driving and get three points on your licence.

-It’s important to not feel like your vehicle is stuck at the garage that failed it though.
-Get a quote from the garage for the repairs that are needed, and then get some quotes from other garages near you.
+It’s important to know that your car is not stuck at the garage that failed it.
+While you can get a quote from the garage for the repairs that are needed, you can also then get quotes from other garages near you.
 Even if your vehicle needs to be towed by a repair truck, it still might be cheaper to go to a different garage.

 If the major fault on your vehicle leaves the vehicle still roadworthy and your old MOT hasn’t expired yet, you may still be able to drive it away.